dicchyantgurung/Classification-of-car-crashes-in-Chicago-using-XGBoost/README.md

-# Accident Classification using XGBoost for Chicago Car Crash Data
+# Car Crash Classification using XGBoost for City of Chicago

 ## Business Case